Compositional Generalisation with Structured Reordering and Fertility Layers: Data, grammars, pre- and post-processing

 \subsection{Synthetic data}

 In both setups, we generate 4000 training examples, 200 development examples and 1000 test examples.
-We use an alphabet size of $|\Sigma| = 11$ for setup A and $|\Sigma| = 11 + 3$ for setup B to accommodate for \texttt{x,y,z}.
+We use an alphabet size of $|\Sigma| = 11$ for the Length setup and $|\Sigma| = 11 + 3$ for the UC setup to accommodate for \texttt{x,y,z}.
 Symbols are chosen uniformly at random.
-In setup A, we choose the length of the example uniformly at random.
-In setup B, we do so as well but with probability $0.2$ we insert an \texttt{xyz} cluster if this does not exceed the maximum length.
+In the Length setup, we choose the length of the example uniformly at random.
+In the UC setup, we do so as well but with probability $0.2$ we insert an \texttt{xyz} cluster if this does not exceed the maximum length.

-In setup B, we use development data from the training distribution.
+In the UC setup, we use development data from the training distribution.

-We do not use grammar-based decoding on the synthetic data.
+We do not use grammar-based decoding or copying on the synthetic data.